praa532/audio_blocks/README.md

-  GET request will return a list of audio elements POST request for create a new audio element /audio-api.json will return response on json format
+  GET request will return a list of audio elements POST request for create a new audio element /audio-api.json will return response on json format To get Audio Fragments between start-time and end-time use quay parameters (start &end).
+For example /audio-api/?start=10&end=30
 ```

 - /audio-api/:id/